Last updated December 14, 2022.

 Some say that if we all produced more oxytocin, the world would be a happier, more loving place.

 But as with most things involving brain chemistry, the answer is not that simple.

 What Is Oxytocin?
 What Does It Do?

-It also acts as a neurotransmitter — a chemical brain cells use to communicate with each other.
+It also acts as a neurotransmitter, a chemical that brain cells use to communicate with each other.

-Oxytocin is unique to mammals and naturally occurs during childbirth to stimulate uterine contractions.
+Oxytocin is unique to mammals and naturally occurs during birth to stimulate uterine contractions.